codeAC29/ConnectedComponents/README.md

 * `height` and `width` is the height and width of the input binary image respectively.

 This script also returns number of detected labels.
-The input binary image should also be **zero-padded** and the values in `coordinates` are NOT for this padded image (you do not need to do `coordinates - 1`).
+The input binary image should also be **zero-padded** and the values in `coordinates` are NOT for this padded image (you do not need to re-evaluate and do `coordinates - 1`).

 In order to generate the binary file Makefile can be used.
 Type the following command:
 ```